 We’ve seen a response rate of over 80% to this playbook!
 The response rate is likely so high because these contacts have a personal relationship with our CSMs, though, and it’s just polite.

 When a Champion follows up on a referral request, even if it’s to decline the offer, they often include valuable information.
-Champions might include insights about acquisitions, reorgs, new company priorities, who they might want to contact but don’t have a relationship with, etc. SDRs can use these insights to prospect into the account more strategically so it’s still a win in our book!
+Champions often share insights about acquisitions, reorgs, or new priorities.
+SDRs use this intel to prospect more strategically, even when the referral doesn't pan out.

 Champion Referrals Playbook #2: Champion Referrals at Scale